jennielees/full-stack/_posts/2014-08-01-introducing-python.md

 >>> fare = 2.25
 ```

-To get the number of rides it's simple napkin math:
+To get the number of rides it's simple napkin math, using the `/` (division) symbol -- Python doesn't know what &#247; means.

 ```
 >>> clipper / fare
 ```
 This should print out a number, but it's pretty ugly.
-And unrealistic: you can't take point zero whatever of a MUNI ride (try explaining that to the driver...)
+And unrealistic: you can't take 0.11111... of a MUNI ride (try explaining that to the driver...)

 Here's some Python fun: what if we go back to the old $2 fare?
+(I wish.)

 ```
 >>> fare = 2